freaug/ART3400/lab_processing/week_one/readme.md

 Take a screenshot of each completed composition and include it with your homewrk submission

+create a folder and name it ***lastname_firstname_homework_1***

+Include your commented code and screenshot of completed work in this folder, zip the folder, and submit it through iCollege by the start of our next class.

 I find it helpful to do a rough sketch of what I'm trying to accomplish.
-Having a visual reference is helpful when transition to a digital realm.
+Having a visual reference is helpful when translating to a digital medium.